-35. How much time should be allotted to each activity or a section, say, Air?
+43. How much time should be allotted to each activity or a section, say, Air?

-36. What can be the number of staff and students in each team?
+44. What can be the number of staff and students in each team?

-38. If we do not know how to tackle a task or an activity, what should we do?
+46. If we do not know how to tackle a task or an activity, what should we do?

-39. Will data be saved every time we enter the information?
+47. Will data be saved every time we enter the information?

-Yes, data will be saved in real time technically.
-You can also save every time by clicking on: Save and resume later.
-But given the internet connections, we recommend that you record your answers in the GSP Audit Manual, and then populate the data online to ensure that data entered is not lost.
+Yes, data will be saved in real time.
+As you complete all questions in one section, and click on the ‘next’ button to move to the next section, your data gets saved.
+You can also save every time by clicking on ‘Save and resume later’.
+But given the internet connections, we recommend that you record your answers in the GSP Audit Manual or keep a backup, and then populate the data online to ensure that data entered is not lost.

-40. Can a coordinator be a part of a particular team separately?
+48. Can a coordinator be a part of a particular team separately?

 Yes, the coordinator can be a part of one team or as many teams as s/he wants.